 When I was in Hamburg during my stopover before moving east to Poland, I had my first encounter with the world-renowned “migrant horde”.
-I had just been to the Hamburg Central Station a few weeks earlier and had not noticed anything odd.
+It was October of 2015, and I had been to the Hamburg Central Station a few weeks earlier and had not noticed anything odd.
 This time there were many large groups of migrant refugees hovered in many places.
 Volunteers had set up makeshift first-aid and food stations with cardboard signs and aid workers passed out blankets and clothing.

 People were setting up camp in and around the huge train station.
 On the way to my hotel, I got turned around so walked to a Hilton hotel to ask for directions.
 At the counter the receptionists all had buttons on – I asked what the buttons said and was told they said, “Germany welcomes the families of all refugees”.
 I doubted that any of the refugees saw the buttons worn by the Hilton staff members in the posh hotel, but it was a thoughtful gesture.